roqueando/league-of-data/README.md

 The project still in development and the next updates will be coded in the following tasks:
 - [x] Trino, Hive and MinIO for data catalog and data lake
-- [] integrate with metabase for data analysis
+- [x] integrate with metabase for data analysis
+- [ ] ELT for shop items in LoL
-- [] create model that recommend for you a build of items based on chosen Champion
+- [ ] create model that recommend for you a build of items based on chosen Champion

 ## 💻 pre-requisites